aurollan/Embedded_C_STM32F3/readme.md

 ## One particularly good resources i started with
 https://docs.rust-embedded.org/discovery/index.html
-It's in Rust because i wanted to learn Embedded and Rust at the same time (bad idea).
+It's in Rust because i wanted to learn Embedded developement and Rust at the same time (bad idea).
 It's a well written tutorial you can refer too even if it's not in C.
 But there is just one thing missing:
 "I've taken care of initializing everything" => This is the part covered here.